smckinzie/milestone/README.md

 # milestone

-This code will play a file and trigger a relay switch whenever a specific milestone is reached within your trading account
+This code will send a file called milestone.txt via scp to a raspberry pi when triggered to do so by whatever you would like to track in your trading account.

+Once the raspberry pi sees the file has been uploaded it will play music and trigger a relay switch via GPIO pin outs.